hence-io/cli/doc/machine.md

 ## restart
 ### Restart a VM
-Restarts a machine using the `vagrant reload --provision` command.
+Restarts a machine using the `vagrant reload` command.

-It is run with the vagrant provisioning flag, as this ensures that the Rancher server and agent are correctly started from the previous shutdown.
+With the `-p` or `--provision` option, it will run with the vagrant provisioning flag, which ensures that the docker service is restarted and the Rancher server and agent are correctly started from the previous shutdown.

 **Arguments**<br>
 _name_: Optional.
 The machine name.

 **Options**<br>
 _-o, --open-dashboard_: Open up the dashboard in-browser when ready.<br>
+_-p, --provision_: Force the provisioners to run on reload.<br>
 _-i, --ip_: Use the ip as the hostname when opening the dashboard.
 Defaults to machine name.

 [Back to Command List](#command-list)<br><br>